Kaleigh Riehl: Club career

-Sky Blue FC, 2020

 On January 16, 2020, Riehl took part in the NWSL College Draft.
 She was the 11th pick, being chosen by Sky Blue FC.
-Riehl made her professional debut in the 2020 NWSL Challenge Cup on July 4, 2020 against the Utah Royals FC.
+Riehl made her professional debut in the 2020 NWSL Challenge Cup on July 4, 2020, against the Utah Royals FC.

-Racing Louisville, 2021

 On November 12, 2020, Riehl was selected by Racing Louisville FC in the 2020 NWSL Expansion Draft.

-San Diego Wave FC, 2022-

-On December 16, 2022, Riehl was selected by San Diego Wave FC in the 2022 NWSL Expansion Draft.
+On December 16, 2021, Riehl was selected by San Diego Wave FC in the 2022 NWSL Expansion Draft.

+On November 20, 2023, the Utah Royals announced that Riehl had been acquired in a trade from San Diego.

 International career

 Riehl has played for multiple youth national teams throughout her career.
 In January 2020, she was called up for the senior team training camp.